gamween/DeVinci-SUI/README.md

 ## Built for DeVinci Sui Hackathon 2025

 Purple SUI was developed as part of the DeVinci Sui Hackathon 2025, a competition focused on building practical onchain applications on Sui.
 We wanted to focus on building innovative creator economy applications.
-The hackathon challenges developers to leverage Sui's unique capabilities—parallel execution, low latency, and programmable objects—to create real-world solutions.
+The hackathon challenges developers to leverage Sui's unique capabilities: parallel execution, low latency, and programmable objects; to create real-world solutions.
 Purple SUI addresses the fundamental problem of creator monetization by making viewer engagement directly rewarding through blockchain-native bounties and NFT rewards.

 Beyond creator monetization, Purple SUI serves as a discovery platform for the Sui ecosystem—showcasing promising dApps and GameFi projects through hosted live streams.
 Each stream highlights Sui-native applications, driving organic traffic and user adoption while educating viewers about Web3 gaming and DeFi opportunities.